udamonic.com

 For our example, let's use Timer 4 to flash the amber status LED periodically.

-We'll start by defining the interrupt control registers in the PIC24 that we need to use for Timer 4.
+We'll start by defining the addresses of the interrupt control registers in the PIC24 that we need to use for Timer 4.
 See the Timer section of the PIC24 datasheet for reference.

 $0086 constant IFS1